sdiehl/wiwinwlh/tutorial.md

 Enabling object code compliation may complicate type inference, since type information provided to the shell can sometimes be less informative than source-loaded code.
 This under specificity can result in breakage with some langauge extensions.
-In that case you can temporally reenable bytecode on a per module basis with the opposite flag.
+In that case, you can temporarily reenable bytecode compilation on a per module basis with the ``-fbyte-code`` flag.

 ```haskell
 :set -fbyte-code